mrchanceluss/LaTeX/README.md

-# LaTeX - Letter Template
+# My LaTeX files
 ## What is this?
-This repository contains templates for the creation of files and documents with the LaTeX typesetting system.
+This repository contains contains a collection of files and documents to use with the LaTeX typesetting system.
+To me it is an aid to memory.
+If they are of any use to you feel free to use them to your liking.

 You will need a fully working TeX system on your computer to make use of them.
 TeX Live (http://www.tug.org/texlive/) and MacTeX (http://www.tug.org/mactex/) are widespread, but ot hte only distributions.
 If you have no idea at all what this is about check out the wikipedia (https://en.wikipedia.org/wiki/TeX).
 If you do, you probably know where to look.